 The one who had talked had the nerve to touch her hair and tuck it behind her ear.

 Her eyes grew cold at the liberties they took.
 “We can buy our own drinks.
 Thank you.”
-Her strict tone made our mood clear.
+Her austere tone made our mood clear.

 Not that it deterred them.